IAG Executive Committee 2019-2023

 Pavel Novák is the professor of geodesy at the University of West Bohemia (UWB) in Pilsen, Czech Republic.
 He is the Vice-dean for Research at the Faculty of Applied Sciences at UWB, the Scientific Secretary and the Head of the Department of Geodesy and Geodynamics of the Research Institute of Geodesy, Topography and Cartography in Prague.
 Since 2015 he has been the president of the Inter-Commission Committee on Theory of IAG.

 Szabolcs Rózsa is an associate professor at the Budapest University of Technology and Economics.
 He is the Head of the Department of Geodesy and Surveying.
 Since 2003 he has been the secratary of the IAG COB.
-His research area focuses on GNSS positioning and navigation.
+His research area focuses on GNSS positioning and navigation, especially their application in atmospheric remote sensing.

 Member at Large